A sturdy lighthouse sending a bright steady beam across a luminous twilight sky — dependable vigilance and security.

 Strengths

-• Loyal, responsible, prepared
+• Loyal, responsible, and prepared

 • Reads risk and structure clearly